Marcelo-Peres/dbt-snowflake-airflow/README.md

 Step 2: Install Docker on windows with GitBash

-Step 3: Conect dbt on Snowflake
+Step 3: Connect dbt on Snowflake

 Step 4: Ingest CSV files into Snowflake using dbt